 As an Islamic country, the clothing in Egypt is generally conservative and traditional, depending on where you are.
 The dress code is not enforced in Egypt, but public modesty is still valued very highly.
 Many women wear clothing that covers most of their bodies, but in places like Cairo, Alexandria, or the Red Sea Coast, standards are a little more relaxed and modern.
 It’s also very common for women to wear a hijab (head and neck covering) or a niqab (covering the face and head), especially in more traditional regions like Upper Nile.

 Many men wear loose trousers and long sleeves.
 Traditionally, men dress in gallibayas – a loose-fitting, long dress or shirt.
 This type of wear is worn in the traditional areas of Egypt, but it’s also very common in Cairo and other urbanized areas.
+You’ll have to wear it at least once on our 7 day Cairo, Aswan, and Luxor tour package.

 While there are no specific laws or rules about dressing conservatively on your trip to Egypt, you’re bound to feel more comfortable covered up, especially women.
 It’s also a great way to show your respect for the Egyptian people and their way of life.